QuiteAFancyEmerald/Holy-Unblocker/README.md

 ![GitHub Actions Status](https://github.com/QuiteAFancyEmerald/Holy-Unblocker/workflows/CI-Production/badge.svg)
 ![GitHub Actions Status](https://github.com/QuiteAFancyEmerald/Holy-Unblocker/workflows/CI-Win/badge.svg)

 Holy Unblocker LTS, an experimental web proxy service, can bypass web filters or 'blockers' regardless of whether the method of censorship is client-side or network-based.
 This includes the potential ability to bypass content blockers overseas, Chrome extensions, localized client firewalls, and network-related filters.
+The project even allows the ability to browser Tor/Onion sites in any browser!

 ## You can support Holy Unblocker by starring the repository!